 How we use your information

-The Congregation, through the UK Registered Charity, complies with the provisions of GDPR and DPA 2018 by: keeping personal data up to date; storing and destroying it securely; limiting the extent of data collected and retained; protecting personal data from loss, misuse, unauthorised access, and disclosure; and implementing adequate technical measures to protect personal data.
+The Congregation, through the UK Registered Charity, complies with GDPR and POPIA respectively by: keeping personal data up to date; storing and destroying it securely; limiting the extent of data collected and retained; protecting personal data from loss, misuse, unauthorised access, and disclosure; and implementing adequate technical measures to protect personal data.

 The personal information we hold may be used in a number of ways.
 These may include:

-- promoting the interests of the UK Registered Charity and/or the Congregation;
+- promoting the interests of the UK Registered Charity/RSA PBO and/or the Congregation;

 - managing our staff and volunteers;